aaghilinejad/aaghilinejad.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our new paper got published in the Physical Review Fluids.
+Our new paper titled "Power-frequency relationship of wave dynamics in fluid-filled compliant tubes" got published in the Physical Review Fluids.